protocol/research/README.md

 ## Research Topic Repos
 These repositories store work on a specific topic.
 Once an idea has sufficiently developed, creating a new respository for that specific topic can be proposed.
-Research topic repo names follow the following format (where %org currently includes 'protocol', 'ipfs', and 'libp2p'): github.com/%org/research-%topic.
+Research topic repo names follow the following format (where %org currently includes 'protocol', 'ipfs', 'multiformats', and 'libp2p'): github.com/%org/research-%topic.

 ### Current Topic Repos
  - [ipfs/research-bitswap](https://github.com/ipfs/research-bitswap/)